dell/csm-docs/content/docs/csidriver/features/powerflex.md

 The attribute `storageCapacity.enabled` in `values.yaml` can be used to enable/disable the feature during driver installation using helm.
 This is by default set to true.
 To configure how often the driver checks for changed capacity set `storageCapacity.pollInterval` attribute.
 In case of driver installed via operator, this interval can be configured in the sample file provided [here](https://github.com/dell/csm-operator/blob/main/samples/) by editing the `--capacity-poll-interval` argument present in the provisioner sidecar.

-## Multi Availability Zones
+## Multiple Availability Zones
-CSI-PowerFlex driver version 2.13.0 and above supports Multi Availability Zones for Block.
+PowerFlex CSI driver version 2.13.0 and above supports multiple Availability Zones for Block.
 NFS is not supported at this time.

 This feature supports the use a StorageClass that is not associated with any specific PowerFlex system or storage pool.
 Each cluster node must be labeled with a zone and each PowerFlex system must be assigned to a single zone.
 When a Pod is scheduled on a node, the volume will be provisioned on the PowerFlex system associated with the cluster node's zone.